 Serverless360 solves this problem by allowing users to query the messages in Active-end or Dead-Letter queues, in a specific state such as the Peek or Deferred state, and by providing the message count and Sequence number to start retrieving from.

-Not only these, but users can also perform queries on the retrieved messages to filter them based on their System and Custom properties, Dead-letter reason (For Dead-letters) which includes system provided a reason as well as custom error reasons.
+Not only these, but users can also perform queries on the retrieved messages to filter them based on their System and Custom properties, Dead-letter reason (For Dead-letters) which includes system provided reasons as well as custom error reasons.

 The below illustration shows retrieving messages in a Peek mode.